Safety around trees and powerlines

-We are committed to the safety of members of the public, contractors and staff.
+We are committed to the safety of the community, our people and our contractors.
 Trees, palm fronds and branches can be blown into powerlines during storms if they grow too close to them.

 If this happens, they can conduct electricity and become safety hazards.

 Many power outages are caused by trees and palm fronds touching powerlines.

 Call us about trees near powerlines

 Before you start any pruning, please call us.
 We can help you determine if there are any safety factors to consider.
 Your safety is our number one concern.